billo-w/My-Projects/README.md

-# My-Python-Projects
+# My-Projects
-Hi, this repository is where I'll be placing my Python projects for self-learning and career purposes.
+Hi, this repository is where I'll be placing my projects for self-learning and career purposes.